BoYanZh/BoYanZh/README.md

 ### Hi there!
 I am [@BoYanZh](https://github.com/BoYanZh). 👋

-I am a software developer from 🇨🇳 China.
-Check my personal homepage for more details about me: <https://boyanzh.site>.
+I am a software engineer at TikTok, based in San Jose, originally from 🇨🇳 China, You can explore my work and projects on my personal homepage: <https://boyanzh.site>.

 <!--
 **BoYanZh/BoYanZh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.